 6. Showcase the benefit of their ratings

-7. Keep negative ratings and reviews away from the app stores
+7. Keep negative ratings and reviews away from the stores

 Addressing only the engaged users to leave feedback is important, but in order to build a strong positive relationship with your users, you need to provide them an excellent customer support.
-Make sure your users know where to go if they’re experiencing problems with your app.
-Build a dedicated message center that is easily accessible from inside the app or game – it will save you hours of replying to complaints from unhappy users.
+Make sure your users know where to go if they’re experiencing problems.
+Build a dedicated message center that is easily accessible from inside the app – it will save you hours of replying to complaints from unhappy users.

-Before you ask users to rate your app, provide them with an option to direct to the customer support in case they are not satisfied or having problems with your app:
+Before you ask users to rate, provide them with an option to direct to the customer support in case they are not satisfied or having problems:

-This way, you will avoid negative ratings and reviews leaking to your app store page, and the users whose problems you solve previously, will be more likely to leave you a positive feedback in the future.
+This way, you will avoid negative ratings and reviews leaking to your store listing, and the users whose problems you solve previously, will be more likely to leave you a positive feedback in the future.